Omnipath2025/equipath/CONTRIBUTING.md

 - You grant patent-free rights to your contributions
 - You will not assert patent claims against project users
 - Your contributions align with MIT license terms

+### Patent Non-Assertion Agreement
+Contributors making substantial contributions (>100 lines of code) agree to:
+- Not assert patent claims against EquiPath users
+- Grant patent-free rights to contributed innovations
+- Maintain ESP grant compliance in all contributions
+- Support the patent-free public good mission

+### EquiPath Patent Non-Assertion Pledge

+Cloak and Quill Research hereby pledges that it will not initiate patent litigation against any user, distributor, or developer of EquiPath ESP-funded components, provided such use is in good faith and aligns with the project's public good mission.

+This pledge is:
+- **Irrevocable**: Cannot be withdrawn for ESP-funded components
+- **Binding**: Legally enforceable commitment
+- **Transferable**: Binds any future owners of relevant patents
+- **ESP-Specific**: Applies to all Ethereum Foundation ESP grant deliverables

 ## 🚀 Getting Started